emerladCoder/RPG-Maker-MV-Cheat-Menu-Plugin/README.md

 v15 Added pressing F9 to open the playtest switch/variable debug menu
 v16 Added Party HP manipulation to the set all party HP to 0 or 1 as well as a party full recover (added to previous enemy hp tab)
 v17 Change to backend for keylistener to make it easier to add/change stuff, most cheats use built in RPG maker function calls now instead of just directly changing the variables (ex. actor._hp calls replaced with actor.gainHp())
+v18 Fixes to godmode, should be more robust, also fixed crash from v17